 Take a conscious breath as often as possible, whenever you remember to.
 This will dramatically improve your life.
 Here are some examples of when to do it:

 • Do a mini-meditation whenever you are waiting.
 Are you in line at a store, restaurant, or post office?
 Are you waiting for a train or bus, or stuck in traffic?
 Did the person on the other end of the call put you on hold?
-Take a conscious breath.
+Take one or more conscious breaths.
 This will help you feel more peace, patience, and tranquility as you wait.
 If you are addicted to, or compulsively use, your smart phone when waiting, be sure to take a conscious breath or two before you start using your phone.
 You can use this image as the lock screen of your smartphone to remind you to do that:

 • Take a mini-breath-meditation when you are appreciating nature.
 Whether you are watching a sunset, taking a walk through the park, looking at a tree, cloud, or flower, or hearing a bird sing, pause to take a conscious breath.
 This will help you feel awe, appreciate beauty, connect with other life forms, and be clam, relaxed, and joyful.